gobeyondidentity/customer-docs/docs/secure-work/integration-guides/sso-guides/ping-federate-integration.md

     9. For **Allowed Grant Types**, select the check boxes next to **Authorization Code** and **Implicit**.
     10. For **Default Access Token Manager**, select `BIToken` (the Access Token Manager created in Step 6).
     11. Scroll down to the bottom of the page and select **Save**.
-3. The user should be able to navigate to https://admin.byndid.com/login, enter in their `tenant ID`, and then be taken to a Ping Federate login page
+3. The user should be able to navigate to https://admin.byndid.com/login, enter in their `tenant ID`, and then be taken to a Ping Federate login page.
 4. Use the credentials created in **Step 1 part 3** to log in.

 #### Step 12.
 Create the Beyond Identity User Admin client